- What is a colostomy?

 If your child has a colostomy, you probably have many questions and concerns.
 When the surgeon said your child needed this surgery, your first reaction may have been, “Is this the only choice?”
 Your doctor no doubt assured you that the colostomy was needed to save your child’s life.
 You may have felt shock.
 You may have asked yourself, “Why did this happen to us?”

 It helps to talk to a good friend, the doctor, clergy, an ostomy nurse, or the parents of a child who has a colostomy.
 This will prepare you to help your child adjust to the colostomy.
-Deal with your own feelings first, then you will be better able to give your child the emotional support he or she needs.
+Deal with your own feelings first, then you’ll be better able to give your child the emotional support he or she needs.

-You may be feeling guilty or responsible for your child’s illness and surgery.
+You may feel guilty or responsible for your child’s illness and surgery.
 These are normal feelings.
 You may think that your dreams have been shattered and may wonder if your child will be able to do the things that other children do.
 Most parents worry about their child’s life span, ability to work, adjustment to living with a colostomy, and in later years, marriage and family.
 These are normal concerns of all parents facing major changes in their child’s life.

 If your child has a fever or other symptoms, don’t panic.
 He or she will have all the aches and pains that other children have.
 When in doubt, call the doctor.